-Urban villas – pairs
+Urban pairs of villas

-Wooden houses at the edge of the Hubland Park in Würzburg
+Timber buildings on the edge of the Hubland Park in Würzburg

 Photo Florian Holzherr